DuckScript Guide

 Full list โ†’

-Reserved words and syntax details: input, func, signal, output, stats, by, if/then/else, types.
+Reserved words and syntax details: input, func, signal, output, stats, summary, by, if/then/else, types.
 Donโ€™t use them as variable names (except signal).

 ๐Ÿ”ฃSymbols